 In the context of the Specification Manager, the Relationship Matrix provides a view of the relationships between the elements within the Specification Package, or between the elements of the Specification Package and a different Package.
 You can also use it to quickly create many relationships between the elements, defining a simple organization within the Specification Package and defining its relationships with other Packages.

-Ribbon Specification-Specify > Specification > Matrix > <options> Specification-Specify > Specification > Traceability</options> Keyboard Shortcuts Ctrl + Shift + 4 (display Traceability window)
+Ribbon Design > Package > Specification > In Navigation toolbar, right-click on final > Open Relationship Matrix > <options></options> Design > Package > Specification > In main listing, double-click on ⇒ > select options on Traceability window Keyboard Shortcuts Ctrl+Shift+4 (display Traceability window)